 Special Notes

 Take care to allow the Euphyllia to fully close before moving them to avoid tearing.
-These corals are somewhat prone to brown jelly type infections if stressed or damaged.
+These corals are somewhat prone to "brown jelly type" bacterial infections if stressed or damaged.
 Infected heads should be removed immediately to prevent spread of the disease.
+Proper Iodine level will help prevent these infections and also promote excellent polyp extension.
+Close examination and observation of newly acquired Euphyllia is essential since Euphyllia eating flatworms are common, these are larger flatworms than the common red flatworms.
+Manual removal via brushing will easily rid the coral of the flatworm and it's eggs.

 The so called 'Chalice' corals are a group of stoney corals such as Echinophyllia, Echinopora, Oxypora, and Mycedium to name a few.
 These corals can be somewhat challenging to distinguish from one another, but all require similar care.
 The common name of 'Chalice' comes from their shared tendency to grow in cupping or platting patterns although other growth forms such as encrusting are also seen.
 They are found in a huge variety of colors, with specimens that display bright contrasts of color between the 'eyes', main body, and sometimes growing edges being the most sought after.

 Chalice corals require moderate care but do have an aggressiveness that ranges in the moderate to high range.
 Some members of this group can be very aggressive towards neighbors and may even produce sweeper tentacles.
 Others will likely be the losers if they are too closely placed to other corals and can take severe damage from stings.
-Best to take some care when placing these corals.
+Best to take some care when placing these corals and leave plenty of room for growth.

 Lighting Requirements are typically moderate to low, coloration can change with different intensity, so it is best to watch the coral carefully after placement to determine the best spot for it.